Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 The plan against the Niners was different — get after Jimmy Garoppolo as often as possible while also containing their running game.
 Robinson got the start in place of injured Benson Mayowa at the LEO spot and earned raves from Carroll in charting three tackles, one sack and two hurries in 47 snaps.

-Seattle also used rookie Stephen Sullivan on 22 snaps against the 49ers helping fill in at the rush end spot.
+Seattle also used rookie Stephen Sullivan on 22 snaps against the 49ers helping fill in at the rush-end spot.

-All of that could seem somewhat ominous for Griffin, who was on the field for just four special teams snaps on the punt team against the 49ers.
+All of that could seem somewhat ominous for Griffin, who was on the field for just four special-teams snaps on the punt team against the 49ers.

-While he had a nice game against Dallas in week three to earn a spot on the 53-player roster, his production hasn’t been overly obvious since then — he has two tackles on the season and no sacks, and also has two pressures for the season according to Pro Football Reference.
+While he had a nice game against Dallas in Week 3 to earn a spot on the 53-player roster, his production hasn’t been overly obvious since then — he has two tackles for the season and no sacks, and he has two pressures for the season according to Pro Football Reference.

-That he doesn’t have a huge special teams role — 16 snaps on the season — could make Griffin vulnerable at some point if the team needs a roster spot, though the release Tuesday of Mychal Kendricks from the practice squad eliminates any thought the Seahawks might have been thinking of swapping Kendricks for Griffin at some point.
+That he doesn’t have a huge special-teams role — 16 snaps this season — could make Griffin vulnerable at some point if the team needs a roster spot, though the release Tuesday of Mychal Kendricks from the practice squad eliminates any thought the Seahawks might have been thinking of swapping Kendricks for Griffin at some point.

 And you can expect that the Seahawks will exhaust every option to try to best utilize Griffin’s speed.